 Why hotel music needs zone and daypart thinking

-That is why hotel music strategy is less about one perfect playlist and more about consistent programming logic.
-You need music that changes by space and by time of day, while still sounding like the same property.
+So hotel music strategy is less about a perfect playlist and more about programming logic: music that changes by space and by time of day while still sounding like the same brand.
+Guests rarely compliment good hotel music.
+They just describe the property as calm, polished, or "somehow really pleasant," and book again.

 What good hotel background music should do